cookie2/Final_Project_Programming/README.md

 	-Open this .py file by your IDE, such like Python IDLE, Visual Studio Code, Jupyter or something else.
 	-Read all the comments in website_scraper.py.
 ## You should know:
-	-This example is for chrome user, if you are not, search on browser, how to change selenium setting for different browser.
+	-This example is for chrome user.
+	-If you are not, search how to change selenium setting for different browser by yourself.
 	-Cause my poor English, if you cannot understand what those comments meaning, you can contact me or research by yourself.

 # 3. You should realize: